pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 ## Make Online LLM-as-judge

+This guide explains how to set up and configure an online LLM evaluator using LangSmith.
+It walks you through creating evaluation rules, configuring API keys and prompts, and targeting specific outputs with tags for precise assessments.

 ### 1. click Add Rule
+Click “Add Rule” to create a new evaluation rule in your LangSmith project.

 ![make-online-LLM-as-judge](./img/14-LangSmith-Online-Evaluation-01.png)

 ### 2. Create Evaluator
+Open the Evaluator creation page to define how your outputs will be judged.

 ![create-evaluator](./img/14-LangSmith-Online-Evaluation-02.png)

 ### 3. Set Secrets & API Keys
+Provide the necessary API keys and environment secrets for your LLM provider.

 ![set-secrets-API-keys](./img/14-LangSmith-Online-Evaluation-03.png)
 ![set-API-Keys](./img/14-LangSmith-Online-Evaluation-04.png)

 ### 4. Set Provider, Model, Prompt
+Choose the LLM provider, select a model, and write the prompt you want to use.

 ![set-provider-model-prompt](./img/14-LangSmith-Online-Evaluation-05.png)

 ### 5. Select Halluciantion
+Pick the “Hallucination” criteria to evaluate factual accuracy in responses.

 ![select-hallucination](./img/14-LangSmith-Online-Evaluation-06.png)

 ### 6. Set facts for output.context
+Enter the factual information in “output.context” so the evaluator can reference it.

 ![set-facts](./img/14-LangSmith-Online-Evaluation-07.png)

 ### 7. Set answer for output.answer
+Specify the expected answer in “output.answer” for comparison.

 ![set-answer](./img/14-LangSmith-Online-Evaluation-08.png)

 ### 8. Check Preview for Data
+Review your evaluation data in the Preview tab to confirm correctness.

 ![check-preview](./img/14-LangSmith-Online-Evaluation-09.png)